Gortent History, Family Crest & Coats of Arms

 Early History of the Gortent family

 This web page shows only a small excerpt of our Gortent research.
-Another 65 words (5 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortent History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1592, 1677 and 1636 are included under the topic Early Gortent History in all our PDF Extended History products and printed products wherever possible.

 Gortent Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gortent has been recorded under many different variations, including Gorton, Gorten, Gortin and others.

 Early Notables of the Gortent family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Gortent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Gortent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gortent family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gortent or a variant listed above: John Gorton who settled in Virginia in 1679; Samuel Gorton settled in Boston in 1630; Steven Gorton settled in Virginia in 1635; A. Gorton settled in Baltimore in 1820..